ChinenyeNmoh/dynamicShop/README.md

 ### Prerequisites

-- You will need a Google OAUTH API key for google authentication.
+-  Google OAUTH API key for google authentication.
+-  Facebook OAUTH API key for facebook authentication.
 - Set your mail  credentials  in the `.env` file.
 - set your cloudinary credentials for picture upload.
 - set your flutterwave credentials for card payment.
+- paypal keys for paypay payment

 ### Installation